MVH-Co/iqoption-api/README.md

 # IQ Option Api Wrapper

-This is a Typescript wrapper for the IQ Option API.
+This is a TypeScript wrapper for the IQ Option API.
 It allows you to connect to the IQ Option API.

 ## Documentation

-Http connection is needed to get the websocket token.
-The websocket token is needed to connect to the websocket.
+An HTTP connection is required to obtain the WebSocket token.
+The WebSocket token is needed to connect to the WebSocket.

-When the websocket is connected, you can listen to messages and send messages.
+Once the WebSocket is connected, you can listen to and send messages.

-I recommend to use the `IqOption.ws.onMessage` and `IqOption.ws.onOpen` to define actions when messages are received and when the websocket is opened.
+I recommend using `IqOption.ws.onMessage` and `IqOption.ws.onOpen` to define actions when messages are received or when the WebSocket is opened.

-A good practice is to create an handler to run the actions by received message name.
+A good practice is to create a handler to execute actions based on the received message names.

-An other can be to create a propers and adapters class to adapte the messages.
+Another approach could be to create proper classes and adapters to process the messages.

 ## Features

 - [x] Http connection
   - [x] Avatar
-    - [x] get avatar current or all
+    - [x] Get current or all avatars
   - [x] Auth
     - [x] Login
     - [x] Logout